anthonydlanza/Mod2Bac/README.md

 # Mod2Bac
-A Python Tkinter GUI application for converting Modbus RTU/Bacnet MSTP to Bacnet/IP
+A Python3 Tkinter GUI application on Raspberry Pi for converting Modbus RTU/Bacnet MSTP to Bacnet/IP